Bill Cowsill: Early life, The Cowsills, 1964–1969

 "The Rain, The Park & Other Things" sold over a million copies and reached number 2 on the Billboard Hot 100.
 Bill and Bob co-produced their second album, We Can Fly, which was released in December 1967.
 It spawned a second Top 40 hit with the title track.
 "We Can Fly" was written by Bob Cowsill, Bill Cowsill, Steve Duboff, and Artie Kornfeld, and would be successfully recorded by several acts, notably Al Hirt and Lawrence Welk.
 Bill produced the band's third album, Captain Sad And His Ship Of Fools, which was released in September 1968.
 From this album, "Indian Lake" became another Top 10 hit, but Cowsill felt that it was an inferior song, and he fired the producer, Wes Farrell.
 Farrell said he doubted that Cowsill could do better.
 When Carl Reiner asked the Cowsills to perform a musical skit on his 1969 TV special, which involved modeling wigs from Japan, Cowsill produced a version of the title track from the rock musical Hair.
 It peaked at No. 2 and sold 2.5 million copies.

-The Cowsills were noted for their ability to sing multiple-part harmonies with remarkable accuracy and were one of most popular musical acts in America.
+The Cowsills were noted for their ability to sing multiple-part harmonies with remarkable accuracy and were one of the most popular musical acts in America.
 They made 200 television appearances a year, including The Ed Sullivan Show, The Tonight Show Starring Johnny Carson, American Bandstand, The Mike Douglas Show, Playboy After Dark, Kraft Music Hall, and The Johnny Cash Show.
 This led to Columbia Pictures division Screen Gems considering a sitcom based on their story and starring most of the members of the band; the deal was abandoned when the producers of the show wanted to replace Barbara in the cast.
 The show would later become The Partridge Family, with David Cassidy playing the lead singer and with his step-mother Shirley Jones as the mother in the show.

 It was commonly thought that Cowsill's involvement with the family band came to an abrupt end in 1969 when Bud caught him smoking marijuana.
 In fact, Cowsill's dismissal occurred after he and his father got into a drunken brawl in the lounge of the Flamingo Hotel in Las Vegas, when Bud insulted Bill's friends, particularly guitarist Waddy Wachtel.
 Police had to be called to break up the fight; Bill was dismissed, or quit, the next day.
 According to Bob Cowsill, Bill's dismissal was the beginning of the end of the Cowsills as a group, because no other sibling could assume his leadership role.
 After the band's break-up in 1972, it was discovered that most of their wealth had been lost through Bud Cowsill's financial mismanagement.